verrio/snmpb/snmp++/readme.txt

+This is the README of the SNMP++ 2.x versions from HP for reference:

 SNMP++ 2.6 For HP UNIX Source Code and Examples:
 ====================================================================
 Included within this package can be found the source code and